Low Potassium Diet {from a Renal Dietitian}

 Low-Potassium Proteins

-You may not think of proteins as having potassium, but they do.
+You may not think of proteins as having potassium, but they can.

 Examples of low potassium proteins include: